 As the jury was about to render its verdict, the insurance carrier for the defense made a large settlement offer—$10 million.
 With his client’s authority, Casey rejected the offer.
 Moments later, the panel announced the staggering verdict.

-At $85 million, it went on to become the largest personal injury verdict in the US for 2008 and remains the largest premises liability verdict in Pennsylvania history.
+At $85 million, it remains the largest premises liability verdict in Pennsylvania history.

 Matt Casey won a major victory in a Lehigh County courtroom in 2011 for a woman who lost both her legs as a result of medical negligence.